-- Transitions from authoritarian rule are, for the most part, violent affairs in which all sides are likely to commit abuses.
+First, transitions from authoritarian rule are, for the most part, violent affairs in which all sides are likely to commit abuses.
 Pushed into a corner regimes desperately cling onto power; once victorious, rebels find it hard to resist exacting revenge on members and supporters of the old regime.

-- Disparate rebel movements are united at best in their desire to get rid of the old regime, but what motivates their members is a whole range of different causes and more often than not there is no common vision for the future among them.
+Second, disparate rebel movements are united at best in their desire to get rid of the old regime, but what motivates their members is a whole range of different causes and more often than not there is no common vision for the future among them.

-- As a result, the departure of the old regime does not automatically lead to peace, stability and democracy.
+Third, as a result, the departure of the old regime does not automatically lead to peace, stability and democracy.

 It will take years, if not decades, for us to understand in full the consequences of the Arab Spring.
 But local leaders and activists in the Middle East and North Africa, regional and international organisations like the Arab League and the Gulf Cooperation Council, the European Union and the United Nations all have a responsibility to make sure that the revolutions of the Arab Spring in the end improve the living conditions of the people in the region rather than install just a different brand of self-serving rulers that only pay lip-service to human rights, democracy, and individuals’ well-being.